-More and more businesses have mandated that their employees continue to work from home (WFH) in the ongoing effort to minimize the effects of the coronavirus outbreak.
-For those who must work from home during quarantine, an important question needs to be asked: What's the best way to maximize productivity, maintain good health, and get the most out of your day working remotely?
+Many businesses are allowing their employees to continue to work from home (WFH) following mandated quarantine, even as the coronavirus outbreak becomes contained.
+For these organizations and their people, the important questions raised during the pandemic remain in play: What's the best way to maximize productivity, maintain good health, and get the most out of your day working remotely?

 1. Stay Connected to Your Coworkers

 Working from home might help you focus on your work in the short term, but it can also make you feel cut off from the rest of the company.
 Instant messaging, community engagement threads, and video-conferencing can make it easy to check in with coworkers and remind you how your work is contributing to the bigger picture.

 Making these check-ins a regular part of your day when at home can also be a great way to add some structure.
 For example, consider having employees begin the day with a 10-minute call with their managers to provide some direct communication.
 Employees can get answers to specific questions before diving into work, and managers can adjust priorities without creating confusion.

 2. Clearly Communicate Expectations

 For managers, clearly state what you want your employees to accomplish on a given day.
 In the past, employers were often wary of offering remote work opportunities for fear that employees will take advantage of the policy.
 However, according to the Harvard Business Review, knowledge workers in particular are more productive working from home.

 To mitigate any lingering concerns, determine how you’ll track productivity.
-Where activity logs might imply distrust and facilitate discontent, consider gauging productivity by tracking completed tasks, or utilizing a task-management platform to make progress visible.
+Where activity logs might imply distrust and facilitate discontent, consider gauging productivity by tracking completed tasks or utilizing a task-management platform to make progress visible.

 3. Outline Responsiveness and Availability Expectations